tmbritton/fems/README.md

-# FEM (Front End Masters) Tutorial Series
+# FEMs (Front End Masters) Tutorial Series

-The FEMS Tutorial Series is a sequence of progressively more complex layouts that we will build in HTML/CSS.
+The FEMs Tutorial Series is a sequence of progressively more complex layouts that we will build in HTML/CSS.
 We'll start easy and ramp up into solving difficult problems.
 Feedback will be based around code reviewing pull requests, so we'll learn Git along the way as well.

 ## Exercise 1: Duplicate Google's layout.